Bobby Hull: Bobby Hull Community Rink

 The Town of Cicero, Illinois created a public outdoor rink in his name.
 The rink hosts skating lessons, public skate, public Stick & Puck, High School Hockey games, and more.

 Death

 On January 30, 2023, Hull died at his home in Wheaton, Illinois, at the age of 84.
 His son Brett released a statement following his father's death via the Twitter account of the St. Louis Blues.

+In February 2025, Hull's family released a statement saying that researchers had determined that Hull had stage 2 chronic traumatic encephalopathy (CTE) at the time of his death.